mat-0/uk.thechels.cod/_pages/flood-warnings.md

 This message will be updated by 10:00AM on 11 December 2025 or as the situation changes.

 - Flood alert: River Leadon catchment
 - High river levels today may lead to flooding.
 Flooding is possible on 10 December 2025.
 Locations most affected will be low lying land and roads near rivers.
 Flooding may affect low lying land and roads adjacent to the River Leadon.
 Locations that may be affected include Ledbury, Much Marcle, Staunton, Tibberton and Wedderburn Bridge may now be impassable.
 Water is over the road at Upleadon Court.
 Further rainfall is forecast over the next 24 hours which may see river levels rise further.
 We are closely monitoring the situation.
 Take care and avoid walking, cycling or driving through flood water.

-This message will be updated by 9:00AM on 11 December 2025 or as the situation changes.
+This message will be updated by 10:00AM on 11 December 2025 or as the situation changes.

 - Flood alert: River Avon in Worcestershire
 - High river levels today may lead to flooding.
 Flooding is possible on 10 December 2025.
 Locations most affected will be low lying land and roads near rivers.
 Flooding may affect low lying land and roads adjacent the River Avon from Abbotts Salford to Tewkesbury.
 Other locations that may be affected include Offenham, Evesham, Twyning and the Eckington Road.
 Mill Bank Road from Jubillee Bridge to Fladbury is impacted.

-Predicted peak: -

-Bredon 2.5m to 2.8m Wednesday evening, 10/12/25.
+Predicted peak: - Bredon 2.5m to 2.8m Wednesday evening, 10/12/25.
 Further rainfall is forecast over the next 48 hours which may see river levels rise further.
 We are closely monitoring the situation.
 Take care and avoid walking, cycling or driving through flood water.

-This message will be updated by 9:00AM on 11 December 2025 or as the situation changes.
+This message will be updated by 10:00AM on 11 December 2025 or as the situation changes.

 - Flood alert: River Thames and tributaries from Buscot Wick down to Kings Lock
-- High river levels this morning may lead to flooding.
+- "High river levels this morning may lead to flooding.

-Flooding is possible from the morning of 10 Dec 2025.
+Flooding remains possible overnight on 10 December 2025.

-Flooding of low lying land and roads is possible, especially in the Rushey area.
-The weather is forecast to be predominantly dry with isolated showers.
+Flooding of low lying land and roads is expected to continue along many parts of the River Thames between Lechlade and Eynsham.The forecast is for a predominantly dry night with the possibility of isolated showers.
+River levels are expected to continue rising slowly overnight as water moves downstream.

 We are monitoring rainfall and river levels.

 Avoid low lying roads near rivers, which may be flooded.

-This message will be updated by 19:00 on 10 Dec 2025 or as the situation changes.
+This message will be updated by 09:00 11 December 2025 or as the situation changes."

 - Warning no longer in force: Severn estuary from Gloucester to Sharpness
 - There is no longer a threat of flooding, though standing water and debris may still remain.